Towards a Rigorous Evaluation of Time-series Anomaly Detection: Discussion

 Throughout this paper, we have demonstrated that the current evaluation of TAD has pitfalls in two respects: (1)~since \texttt{PA}~overestimate the detection performance, we cannot ensure that a method with higher $\texttt{F1}_\texttt{PA}$~has indeed a better detection capability; (2)~the results have been compared only with existing methods, not against the baseline.
 A better anomaly detector can be developed when the current achievements are properly assessed.
 In this section, we suggest several directions for future TAD evaluations.

 The motivation of \texttt{PA}, i.e., the source of the first pitfall, originates from the incompleteness of the test dataset labeling process, as observed in Section~\ref{sec:pak}.
 An exterminatory solution is to develop a new benchmark dataset annotated in a more fine-grained manner, so that the time-step-wise labels become reliable.
-As it is often not feasible because fine-grained annotation requires tremendous resources, $\texttt{F1}_\texttt{PA}k$~can be a good alternative that can alleviate overestimation without any additional dataset modification.
+As it is often not feasible because fine-grained annotation requires tremendous resources, $\texttt{F1}_\texttt{PA\%K}$~can be a good alternative that can alleviate overestimation without any additional dataset modification.
+Please note that \texttt{PA\%K}~is an evaluation protocol that can be applied to various metrics other than the F1 score.
 For the second issue, it is important to set a baseline as the performance of the untrained model as \textbf{Case 2} and \textbf{3} and measure the relative improvement against it.
 The window size should be carefully determined by considering its effect on the baselines, as described in Section~\ref{sec:window}.

 Furthermore, pre-defining the TAD threshold without any access to the test dataset is often impractical in the real world.
 Correspondingly, many AD methods in the vision field evaluate themselves using the area under the receiver operating characteristic (AUROC) curve~\cite{yi2020patch}.
 In contrast, existing TAD methods set the threshold after investigating the test dataset or simply use the optimal threshold that yields the best \texttt{F1}.
 Thus, the detection result depends significantly on threshold selection.
 Additional metrics with the reduced dependency such as AUROC or area under precision-recall (AUPR) curve will help in rigorous evaluation.
-Even in this case, the proposed baselines and the \texttt{PA\%K}~protocol are valid.
+Even in this case, the proposed baseline selection method is valid.
+Since \texttt{PA\%K}~is a protocol, it also can be used to above metrics.